eclipse-tractusx/tractusx-edc/edc-controlplane/README.md

 Please have look at all the open issues in the open source repository.
 The list below might not be maintained well and only contains the most important issues.
 EDC Github Repository https://github.com/eclipse-dataspaceconnector/DataSpaceConnector/issues

+---

+**Please note** that some of these issues might already be fixed on the EDC main branch, but are not part of the specific EDC commit the Product-EDC uses.

+---

 ## Contract negotiation not working when `web.http.ids.path` is configured/changed